rcamba/hiraganaMemorization/README.md

 Displays Hiragana characters together to form a word
 User enters the romaji/pronunciation for the given characters
 The objective is to help learn both Hiragana characters and some Japanese vocabulary
+Enter "quit" or "exit" to end the program

 Requirements
 ----------------